title

 Mohammad H. Mahoor, Ph.D.

-Professor of Electrical & Computer Engineering at University of Denver
+Professor of Computer Science at the University of Denver

 As the Director of Artificial Intelligence and Social Robotics Lab, Dr. Mohammad Mahoor directs pioneering research at the intersection of AI, computer vision, and socially assistive robotics.
 Under his leadership, the Artificial Intelligence and Social Robotics Lab strives to integrate emotional intelligence into technology, creating solutions that advance human-robot interaction and enhance the quality of life.
 Our mission is to develop innovative, human-centered tools that foster empathy, empowerment, and meaningful engagement between people and machines.